moltenman5/better-fnf-modding-docs/src/31-custom-shaders/31-00-custom-shaders.md

-# Creating a Friday Night Funkin' Mod - Scripted Modules
+# Creating a Friday Night Funkin' Mod - Custom Shaders

-This guide will walk you through the process of creating a functioning, fully compatible Friday Night Funkin' mod, using the game's official systems for loading custom content and scripts.
-Once your mod is complete, you will be able to place it in the `mods` folder in your game install and use its content in-game without overriding the base game content and still maintain compatibility with other mods.

 This chapter will walk you through the process of using a custom runtime shader to alter the appearance of a given sprite or camera using GLSL.

+The official Friday Night Funkin' modding system for V Slice utilizes Haxe scripts (.hx) to define custom functionality, including scripted shaders.
+This provides advanced control over camera effects and sprite manipulation, allowing for dynamic visual experiences within your mod.
+This guide details how to implement custom shaders written in GLSL (.frag) for use within your Haxe scripts.